What is Prepping? (First Steps to Private Crisis Prevention)

-What emergency situations can occur?
+What emergencies can occur?

-Being well prepared is advisable.
+Being well-prepared is advisable.
 Because you will benefit from it in unforeseen events.

 This can be, for example, a widespread power outage (blackout).
 Even if such an event is rather unlikely in this country, it should be considered.
 There is also a danger from natural disasters.
 These can be

 - Tsunamis, or

 Due to globalization and the extensive air traffic around the world, a pandemic is no longer as unlikely as it was in earlier times.